mindkeep/k8s-dev-lab/README.md

 ...

-vagrant up
+~~vagrant up~~
+./scripts/setup_k8s.sh

 That's it!
 Hopefully...

-Vagrant will create the VMs via virtualbox and provision Kubernetes via ansible.
+Vagrant will create the VMs via virtualbox.

-This is likely to change in that vagrant up will just prime the nodes for use and I'll use ansible to apply whatever k8s implementations.
+Ansible will provision Kubernetes.
+I separated these for more flexibility and to allow different configuration scenarios.

 ## Notes